-Mississippi Market offers hundreds of self-service bulk bins loaded with grains, rice, beans, pasta, shelled nuts, coffee, teas, spices, granola, dried fruits, candy, and more.
+Mississippi Market offers hundreds of self-service bulk bins loaded with grains, rice, oats, beans, pasta, shelled nuts, coffee, teas, spices, granola, dried fruits, candy, and more.
 A simple way to purchase only in quantities you need, reduce post-consumer waste, eliminate excess packaging, and save money is to shop in our bulk department.
 We also carry liquid bulk items including maple syrup, honey, oils, soaps, shampoos, and laundry detergents.

 Featured Bulk Items